aham-oudeis/Training/launch_school/Notes/Variable_Scope.md

 That is, although the method cannot change what the variable points to, it can mutate the object it points to, provided we passed the object to the method as an argument.

 That means, method definition can access __objects__ passed in.

+It gets a bit more complicated when we define a method that can take a block as an argument. `map` is one such method that can access the return values of the block passed to it.
+Since blocks can access local variables, a method can somehow interact with the local variables used in the block.
+(I am a bit unclear on this issue.)

 Things are slightly different with CONSTANTS, which are accessible from within a method definition.